angelikakollmannova/english-for-designers/03-content-first/about.md

 ![me-behind-a-camera](images/girl-behind-camera.jpg)

-_Behind the scenes from filming a music video in an empty airplane for my song Mesto, May 2023._
+_Behind the scenes photo from filming a music video in an empty airplane for my song Mesto, May 2023._

 ## My music journey